Aleks-Ada/advanced-programming-2/README.md

    all possible variations of a board.
 For example, the renderer can be put into a TARGET state, where you can only see where you have hit and not the enemy's actual ship locations.
-If put into a SELF state, you can see all of your ship_types and where they have been hit.
+If put into a SELF state, you can see all of your ships and where they have been hit.
 1. Main

    The main component will contain user interaction (input/output),